 The test drives carried out so far […] have not only proven that it’s possible to build a lightweight vehicle that’s absolutely safe to drive but that amazing results can be achieved, with absolutely solid road holding of a kind quite unknown until now.

 As far as it is known today, neither the chassis nor either of the two bodyworks survived.
-Apparantly the prototype was destroyed by an opponent of Josef Ganz, who tried to erase evidence of early Ganz-Volkwagen constructions.
+According to legend, the prototype was destroyed in 1933/34 by a Nazi opponent of Josef Ganz, who tried to erase evidence of early Ganz-Volkwagen constructions.